SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"visibility"``:
-     string indicating a hint for UI's for which user roles the module should be display or hidden.
+     string indicating a hint for UIs for which user roles the module should be display or hidden.
      MUST be one of "expert", "advanced" or "user" (default).

      :Note: